apollographql/apollo/studio-docs/source/schema-change-integration.md

 }

 interface ResponseShape {
-  eventType: 'SCHEMA_PUBLISH';
+  eventType: 'SCHEMA_PUBLISH'; // Currently, only SCHEMA_PUBLISH webhooks are supported
   eventID: string;
-  changes: Change[];
+  changes: Change[]; // Set of schema changes that occurred
-  schemaURL: string;
+  schemaURL: string; // See description below
-  schemaURLExpiresAt: string; # ISO 8601 Date string
+  schemaURLExpiresAt: string; // ISO 8601 Date string
   graphID: string;
-  variantID: string;
+  variantID: string; // See description below
-  timestamp: string; # ISO 8601 Date string
+  timestamp: string; // ISO 8601 Date string
 }
 ```

-The schemaURL is a short lived (24-hour) url which allows the schema that was published to be fetched without other access tokens or permissions required.
-The expires at timestamp will be when the url will no longer work.
+* The value of `schemaURL` is a short-lived (24-hour) URL that enables you to fetch the published schema _without_ authenticating (such as with an API key).
+The URL expires at the time indicated by `schemaURLExpiresAt`.

-Variant ID is the concatenation of `graphID@variantName` on which the schema publish occured.
+* The value of `variantID` is in the format `graphID@variantName` (e.g., `mygraph@staging`).